 Rotary International has been our longest-running and most constant supporter, having funded our first project, and participating on multiple projects today.
 B2P was founded by a Rotarian, and several board members are active Rotarians.

 B2P’s mission – to connect isolated rural communities with healthcare, education and economic opportunities by building footbridges over impassable rivers – directly aligns with Rotary International’s mission to practice service and integrity and advance understanding, goodwill and peace throughout the world.

 Read more about our vision and mission.

-Check out our Industry Partners page to learn more about the benefits of partnering with us and how to get your company involved.
+Check out our Corporate page to learn more about the benefits of partnering with us and how to get your company involved.